 “In IDNA2003, case folding is applied, which creates compatibility issues between IDNA2008 and IDNA2003 for several code points.
 This arguably makes the affected code points candidates for summary exclusion from the MSR on grounds of Longevity (§2.1).”

-Of those code points, two belong to the Latin-script repertoire, namely 00DF Latin Small Letter Sharp S and 0131 Latin Small Letter Dotless I. The solutions based on an understanding of IDNA compatibility are presented in sections 6.6.2 and 6.6.3, while the considerations involving those code points and leading to those solutions are discussed in further detail in Appendix D.5.
+Of those code points, two belong to the Latin-script repertoire, namely 00DF Latin Small Letter Sharp S and 0131 Latin Small Letter Dotless I. The solutions based on an understanding of IDNA compatibility are presented in sections 6.6.2 and 6.6.3.
+The considerations involving those code points and leading to those solutions are discussed in further detail in Appendix D.5.

-However those two code points were also considered under other aspects, including cross-script variants between Latin and Greek script (cf. section 6.3.3), Generic Glyphs across scripts (cf. section 6.3.4) and in-script Variants based on the shape of base characters (cf. Appendix D.1).
+Those two code points were also considered under other aspects, including cross-script variants between Latin and Greek script (cf. section 6.3.3), Generic Glyphs across scripts (cf. section 6.3.4) and in-script Variants based on the shape of base characters (cf. Appendix D.1).

 6.1.3.4 Diacritics